justinmichaud/Sudbury-Transit/README.md

 Sudbury-Transit
 ---------------

-An unnofical, early development application that aims to provide a simple way to access information from the sudbury transit api on android, without any proprietary code.
+A simple, unofficial application that aims to provide a simple way to access bus times.
+This application is still early in development.
+Please report any bugs by opening an issue on github.

 Features
 --------